FreeCAD/FreeCAD-documentation/wiki/Workbench_creation.md

 ### C++ command definition

-Similarly, you can code your commands in C++, typically have a Commands.cpp file in your Gui module.
+Similarly, you can code your commands in C++, typically in a Commands.cpp file in your Gui module.
 This is a typical Commands.cpp file   *

 ```pythonDEF_STD_CMD_A(CmdMyCommand);